World Health Organization chief regrets U.S. decision to pull funding

+The United States is the largest donor to the WHO, providing more than $400 million in 2019, roughly 15% of its budget.
+Tedros added: "WHO is reviewing the impact of our work of any withdrawal of U.S. funding and we will work with partners to fill any gaps and ensure our work continues uninterrupted."

-WHO was still assessing the impact and would "try to fill any gaps with partners", Tedros said.
-But now was the time for the world to be united in its common struggle against the outbreak, which he described as a "dangerous enemy."
+But now was the time for the world to be united in its common struggle against the outbreak, which he described as a "dangerous enemy".
+Dr. Mike Ryan, WHO's top emergencies expert, said that there would be opportunities in coming weeks and months to discuss WHO's budget with its other 193 states.

+"We are laser-focused on doing a very important job and that is suppressing this virus and saving lives," Ryan said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)